 Brain stem stroke syndrome

 G46.3 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, G46.3 and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, G46.3 and all other ICD-10-CM codes should only be used for training or planning purposes until then.